alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 let r = Double (99)  // explicit
 ```

-You may have noticed that Xcode does not implicitly converts numbers from type `Int` into `Double`.
+You may have noticed that Xcode does not implicitly convert numbers from type `Int` into `Double`.

 Try this code: